OussemaKHORCHANI/OussemaKHORCHANI/README.md

-### Hi there 👋 I'm Oussema Khorchani a final year business intelligence student at ESPRIT
+### Hi there 👋 I'm Oussema a junior software data engineer
- -🌱 I’m currently learning data engineering and Odoo development
+ - 🔭 I’m currently seeking a first professional experiance

  -📫 How to reach me: oussema.khorchani@esprit.tn
 <!--